A look at the major trends in UK housing in the past century, including the trends on housing tenure, house prices and the supply of new houses.

 Between 1950 and the early 1980s, the percentage of homes which were bought steadily increased, and the renting sector fell.

-Sale in Council housing 1980
+Sale of Council housing 1980

 Home-ownership became a key element of Mrs Thatcher’s housing policy.
 She encouraged council tenants to be able to buy their council house at a discounted price.
 This led to a fall in social renters, and large rise in home-ownership.